Littlewood-Richardson coefficients via mirror symmetry for cluster varieties: Full Fock-Goncharov conjecture holds for generic configurations

-The next vertex of mutation sharing an arrow with some frozen vertex is the rightmost vertex of row $r$-- the final vertex in our sequence.
-The penultimate quiver in the sequence is
+which we can rearrange as So the claim holds for $A_{\itri{1}\lrp{s_0}}$.
+Suppose it holds for all $q<r$.
+Then, using Lemma~\ref{lem:itritri}, $Q_{\itri{r-1}\lrp{s_0}}$ is It remains to mutate through row $r$.
+Mutating at the leftmost unfrozen vertex of row $r$ gives which we rearrange as The next vertex of mutation sharing an arrow with some frozen vertex is the rightmost vertex of row $r$-- the final vertex in our sequence.
+The penultimate quiver in the sequence is The final mutation gives which rearranges to completing the proof. \end{proof}